openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The gaussian calibration is a tradeoff, so that the
-second expression acts as a spring which pulls the parameter
+second expression acts as a *spring* which pulls the parameter
 :math:`\vect{\theta}` closer to the background :math:`\vect{\mu}`
 (depending on the "spring constant" :math:`B`,
 meanwhile getting as close a possible to the observations.
 Depending on the matrix :math:`B`, the computation may have
-better regularity propreties than the plain non linear least squares problem.
+better regularity properties than the plain non linear least squares problem.

 Non Linear Gaussian Calibration : 3DVAR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~